+4 (2) MAXIMUM LENGTH OF SERVICE.-A person

+5 may not serve for more than 9 years on a Local

+6 Board.

+7 (3) REPLACEMENT MEMBERS.-A person who 8 is appointed to replace a member who has resigned 9 or was removed shall serve the remainder of the 10 term of such departing person.

+11 (e) COMPENSATION OF MEMBERS OF A LOCAL12 BOARD.-

-- the initial members shall be staggered so that the term of not more than 50 percent of the members expire during any calendar year. - 4 (2) Maximum length of service.-A person 5 may not serve for more than 9 years on a Local 6 Board. - 7 (3) Replacement members.-A person who 8 is appointed to replace a member who has resigned 9 or was removed shall serve the remainder of the 10 term of such departing person. - 11 (e) Compensation of Members of a Local 12 Board.- - 13 (1) IN GENERAL.-Members of any Local 14 Board shall be paid for their service at the daily rate 15 at which judges of the United States courts of ap16 peals are compensated, but may not be paid for 17 more than 90 days of such service in any calendar 18 year. - 19 (2) Travel expenses.-Members of any Local 20 Board shall receive travel expenses, including per 21 diem in lieu of subsistence, in accordance with appli22 cable provisions under subchapter I of chapter 57 of 23 title 5, United States Code. - 24 (f) Chair of Local Board.-Each Local Board 25 shall elect a member of the Local Board to serve as chair
+(1) IN GENERAL.-Members of any Local Board shall be paid for their service at the daily rate at which judges of the United States courts of appeals are compensated, but may not be paid for more than 90 days of such service in any calendar year.

+19 (2) TRAVEL EXPENSES.-Members of any Local 20 Board shall receive travel expenses, including per 21 diem in lieu of subsistence, in accordance with appli22 cable provisions under subchapter I of chapter 57 of 23 title 5, United States Code.

-- 1 for 2 years, which term shall begin on the date of election. - 2 Such chair may be reelected to extend such service for an - 3 additional 2-year term. - 4 (g) Removal of Member of Local Board.-Each - 5 Local Board, by a majority vote of the full membership, - 6 may remove a member from the Local Board for- - 7 (1) malfeasance in office; - 8 (2) persistent neglect of, or inability to dis- - 9 charge, Local Board duties; or - 10 (3) conduct unbecoming of a member of the - 11 Local Board. - 12 (h) QUORUM OF LOCAL BOARD.-A majority of the - 13 full membership of the Local Board shall constitute a - 14 quorum for the purpose of conducting business. - 15 (i) LOCAL BOARD GOVERNANCE.-Each Local Board - 16 shall adopt bylaws governing the operation of the Local - 17 Board, which may include provisions authorizing other of- - 18 ficers of the Local Board and proxy voting. - 19 (j) Dissolution of Local Boards.-The Board, - 20 upon a 1⁄2 vote, may dissolve a Local Board for good - 21 cause.
-Upon dissolution, the Office shall ensure that a new - 22 Local Board is established not later than 90 days of dis- - 23 solution.
-The new members of the Local Board shall be - 24 selected by the majority votes of the Immigration Public
+24 (f) CHAIR OF LOCAL BOARD.-Each Local Board25 shall elect a member of the Local Board to serve as chair for 2 years, which term shall begin on the date of election.
+Such chair may be reelected to extend such service for an additional 2-year term.

+4 (g) REMOVAL OF MEMBER OF LOCAL BOARD.-Each 5 Local Board, by a majority vote of the full membership, 6 may remove a member from the Local Board for-

+7 (1) malfeasance in office;

+8 (2) persistent neglect of, or inability to dis-9 charge, Local Board duties; or

+10 (3) conduct unbecoming of a member of the11 Local Board.

+(h) QUORUM OF LOCAL BOARD.-A majority of the full membership of the Local Board shall constitute a quorum for the purpose of conducting business.

+(i) LOCAL BOARD GOVERNANCE.-Each Local Board shall adopt bylaws governing the operation of the Local Board, which may include provisions authorizing other officers of the Local Board and proxy voting.

+(j) DISSOLUTION OF LOCAL BOARDS.-The Board, upon a 2/3 vote, may dissolve a Local Board for good cause.
+Upon dissolution, the Office shall ensure that a new Local Board is established not later than 90 days of dissolution.
+The new members of the Local Board shall be selected by the majority votes of the Immigration Public

 1 Defenders and the Panel Attorney representatives of the

 2 district or districts to be served and the Director.

-3 (k) Duties of Local Boards.-
+3 (k) DUTIES OF LOCAL BOARDS.-

-4 (1) Local Plans.-
+4 (1) LOCAL PLANS.-

 5 (A) IN GENERAL.-Each Local Board-

 6 (i) not later than 120 days after the

 7 Local Board is established, shall develop

 8 and submit to the Office for approval a

 9 Local Plan for the provision of representa-

 10 tion services for the region served by the

 11 Local Board;

 12 (ii) shall implement the Local Plan

 13 after it has been approved by the Office;

 14 (iii) may modify the Local Plan at

 15 any time, subject to the approval of the

 16 Office; and

 17 (iv) shall modify the Local Plan if so

 18 directed by the Office.

-19 (B) Components; Development.-Each
+19 (B) Components; development.-Each

 20 Local Plan developed pursuant to subparagraph

 21 (A)-

 22 (i) shall provide for the appointment

 23 of counsel in a timely manner in accord-

 24 ance with this Act;